 Never sugarcoat.
 People pick up on that, realize you’re full of it, they lose trust, and then they leave.

-Employees should never be confused after hearing what you say.
+They should never be confused after hearing what you say.
 They should know exactly where you stand and what you’re planning to do.

 3. Focus on Empathy And Service

-Employees, and humans in general, want security, comfort, and love.
+Your team, and humans in general, want security, comfort, and love.
 They want to know that above all else, you care for them.

 If they sense you looking out for your own interests in favor of theirs, they’re not going to hang around.